 5. Set mixture aside to dry in a well-ventilated area away from heat, children, and pets.
 Allow several hours or days to dry completely.

-6. Once the paint mixture has dried completely, you can place it in your household trash.
-The empty and dry paint can may now be recycled through a single-stream recycling program.
+6. Once the paint mixture has dried completely, you can place it in your household trash along with the paint can.

 Mercury Containing Devices